ionic-team/ionic-app-scripts/README.md

 ```

-## Custom Config Files
+## Custom Configuration

 In many cases, the defaults which Ionic provides covers most of the scenarios required by developers.
 However, Ionic App Scripts does provide multiple ways to configure and override the defaults for each of the various tasks.
-Note that Ionic will always apply its defaults for any property that was not provided by custom configurations.
+Note that Ionic will always apply its defaults for any property that was not provided by custom configuration.

 [Default Config Files](https://github.com/driftyco/ionic-app-scripts/tree/master/config)

 ### package.json Config

-Within the `package.json` file, there's also a handy [config](https://docs.npmjs.com/misc/config#per-package-config-settings) property which can be used.
+Ionic projects use the `package.json` file for configuration.
+There's a handy [config](https://docs.npmjs.com/misc/config#per-package-config-settings) property which can be used.
 Below is an example of setting a custom config file using the `config` property in a project's `package.json`.

 ```
   "config": {
-    "ionic_rollup": "./config/rollup.config.js",
+    "ionic_bundler": "rollup",
+    "ionic_source_map": "source-map",
     "ionic_cleancss": "./config/cleancss.config.js"
   },
 ```